AlexsLemonade/refinebio-examples/README.md

 but in a prettier format.
 - A `results` and/or `plots` folder(s) that contains the output of the analyses.

-As you are more comfortable with the examples, we encourage you to apply these example workflows to your own refine.bio data.
+As you get more comfortable with the examples, we encourage you to apply these example workflows to your own refine.bio data.
 After downloading a refine.bio dataset, you can analyze them in these examples by copying and pasting your data and metadata TSV files from your refine.bio